-auth method id

-auth_method_id specifies the authentication method to be used.
-The following authentication methods are available:

-USERNAME_PASSWORD The authentication method reads the HTTP Basic Authentication username and password from the auth method data variable.
+- auth method id - auth method data

-For example, you can select the USERNAME_PASSWORD authentication method as follows:

-principal sponsor:http:auth method id = "USERNAME PASSWORD";

-auth_method_data is a string array containing information to be interpreted by the authentication method represented by the auth method id.

-For the USERNAME_PASSWORD authentication method, the following authentication data can be provided in auth method data:

-username The HTTP Basic Authentication username-required.

-password The HTTP Basic Authentication password.

-password file The name of a file containing the HTTP Basic

-Authentication password.

-The username field is required, and you can include either a password field or a password file field to specify the password.

-For example, to configure an application with the username, test_username, whose password is stored in the wsse_password_file.txt file, set the auth method data as follows:

-'''

-principal_sponsor:http:auth_method_data =

-["username=test_username",

-"password_file=wsse_password_file.txt"];

-'''
+auth_method_id auth_method_id specifies the authentication method to be used.
+The following authentication methods are available: USERNAME_PASSWO RD The authentication method reads the HTTP Basic Authentication username and password from the auth_method_data variable.
+For example, you as follows: can select the USERNAME_PASSWORD authentication method principal_spons sor:http:auth_method_id = "USERNAME_PASSWORD"; auth_method_data auth_method_data is a string array containing information to be interpreted by the authentication method represented by the auth_method_id.
+For the USERNAME_PASSWORD authentication method, the following authentication data can be provided in auth_method_data: authentication data can be provided in auth_method_data: username password The HTTP Basic Authentication username-required.
+The HTTP Basic Authentication password. papphora It is bad practice to supply the password from configuration for deployed systems.
+If the password is not supplied, the user is prompted for it. password_file The name of a file containing the HTTP Basic Authentication password. d is required, and you can include either a password field le field to specify the password. test_username, W onfigure an application with the username, /hose password is stored in the wsse_password_file.txt method_data as follows: ["username=t sor:http:auth_method_data = test_username", ile=wsse_password_file.txt"];